vickimixen/distproject/README.md

 ## else:
 > ui:join({'2@LAPTOP-91UN0LD8',"<0.86.0>"}).

-## After the last commands the UI runs, there are 6 possibilies:
+## After the last commands the UI runs, there are 6 possibilities:

 1: List groups
 2: Search group